m1n64/laravel-13-docker-startup/README.md

 A Docker-based project template for **Laravel 13** with **PHP 8.5**, built around **Clean Architecture** and strict coding standards.

+> This template is best suited for **API-first projects** and **microservices** where a clean, layered architecture and enterprise-grade coding standards are a good fit.

 ## Stack

 - **PHP 8.5** (FPM on Alpine)